-National School Bus Safety Week is October 17 - 21, 2016.
+National School Bus Safety Week is October 16 - 20, 2017.
 The theme for 2019 is "My School Bus, The Safest Form of Student Transportation!"
 More information is available at the National Association for Pupil Transportation.

 Operation Safe Stop is a program that seeks to educate the public about the dangers of illegally passing a stopped school bus.
 Operation Safe Stop Education and Enforcement Day was Thursday, April 21, 2016.

 According to New York State law, any child under 4 years of age, must be in a federally approved child safety seat, even if the child is riding in a school bus.
 Vehicles of these types include school cars, vans, suburbans and SUVs.